raganwald/raganwald.github.com/_posts/2019-01-14-structural-sharing-and-copy-on-write.md

 ### copy on write

 As we noted, our slices depend upon the underlying array not mutating out from underneath them.
 Which implies that the Slices themselves have to be immutable.
 But not so: The slices do not depend upon each other, but upon the underlying array.

-Which makes the following possible:
+This makes it possible for us to modify a slice without modifying any other slices that depend upon the slice's original array...
+By making a copy of the slice's array before we modify it:

 ```javascript
 const SliceHandler = {